-Group 1 - Choice is meaningful to the person Based on the compone LP meeting with Lester G3 - The person has the power, confidence, and authority to make decisions assigned, answer the fo G4 - Person has information, knowledge, and experience llowing regarding the How will you ensure this component in Lester's meeting?
+meaningful to the person understood by person the power, confidence, and authority to make decisions G4 - Person has information, knowledge, and experience Based on the component your group has been assigned, answer the following regarding the LP meeting with Lester: How will you ensure this component in Lester's meeting?
 What might get in the wa y?
-What strategies or techniques might you implement to improve thi component? s
+What strategies or techniques might you implement to improve thi component? is s